v3lmx/spmt-api/README.md

 - Define playlists based on rules that can make use of every metadata the music platform offers (genre, BPM, liked songs, whether a song is in another playlist, etc.) and your custom tags

 Example: You can make a playlist for your birthday party with all the songs that you liked, are in one of your playlists, are faster than 100 BPM, and are of Dance genre

+## Tech

+The backend is written in rust.
+The frontend is written in rust.
+Did I mention I like rust?

 ## Contributing